coffee2code/html-special-characters-helper/readme.txt

 Note that when used in the visual editor mode the special character itself is added to the post body.
 Also note that the visual editor has its own special characters popup helper accessible via the advanced toolbar, which depending on your usage, may make this plugin unnecessary for you.
 In truth, the plugin is intended more for the non-visual (aka HTML) mode as that is the mode I (the plugin author) use.

 == Installation ==

-1. Unzip `html-special-characters-helper.zip` inside the `/wp-content/plugins/` directory
+1. Unzip `html-special-characters-helper.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. An admin widget entitled "HTML Special Characters" will now be present in your write post and write page forms.
 Simply click on any character that you would like inserted into your post.